 Artist-Scientist Festival Residency

 NSF-funded residency program pairing artists with scientists to produce festival-scale public-engagement work.
-Co-Director with Guerilla Science / Pratt Institute.
+Residency Director and event producer with Guerilla Science / Pratt Institute.

 The problem behind it.
 Public-engagement science by 2016 had a reach problem and a depth problem at the same time.
 Festival programming reaches large audiences but tends to be entertainment-shaped.
 Lecture-shaped programming has depth but reaches the already-converted.
 The residency asked whether artist-scientist pairs, given real time and structured technical support, could land at festivals with material that was both substantive and embodied.
 The NSF grant funded both the program and the evaluation research that came out of it.

 What I did.
-I co-directed the program over the 2017–2018 cycle, working with Mark Rosin and the Guerilla Science team.
-My slice was running the residency cohort, mentoring fifteen artist-scientist pairs through technical, project-management, and presentation work, and supporting their festival-floor productions.
-I also held a concurrent Visiting Assistant Professor appointment at Pratt’s Math and Science Department, teaching coursework that integrated biology, design, and interactive technology.
-Mark led the academic and grant-administration side as PI; Guerilla Science led the festival-production logistics; I was the residency-cohort lead.
+Over the 2017–2018 cycle I was the residency director and the event producer: I directed the residency across its two Pratt years (ten pairs in the 2017 cohort, with additional pairs selected for 2018) and produced the festival programming it shipped.
+I mentored the artist-scientist pairs through technical, project-management, and presentation work and produced the festival-floor productions on the ground.
+I held a concurrent Visiting Assistant Professor appointment at Pratt’s Math and Science Department, teaching coursework that integrated biology, design, and interactive technology.
+Mark Rosin led academic and grant-administration as PI.

 Funding